A Travel Price Comparison for Families, Couples, and Backpackers Inner Hebrides vs. Munich for Backpackers, Food, Families, and Couples

 Public transit is generally limited in Inner Hebrides.
 Ferries and some local buses are available.
 It's also possible to find there-and-back day cruises to the islands.

 Munich is a very popular place for its walkability.
-However, Inner Hebrides is not a walkable destination.
+Also, Inner Hebrides is not quite as popular, but is fairly good for its high level of walkability.

 Munich is very walkable.
 While walking tours are a great way to explore, the city is quite large so you'll want to take public transit as well.